TheBrainFamily/gql-generator/documentation/docs/quickstart.md

 going from the top, the Users.graphql file is the one created and changed by us, no surprises there.
 Then we get a scaffold for a test for your Mutation, and the Mutation itself.
-Same for the test for a Query and the Query istelf.
+Same for the test for a Query and the Query itself.

+Notice that there are no changes related to the app boilercode here.
+Chimp takes care of those automatically.
+That means the commit diffs are smaller so you don't have to worry about the constant dread of conflicts that typical to GraphQL layer development.

-Let's go to the spec file and fill it with dummy specification:
+Let's go to the spec file and fill the 'UserById' with a dummy specification:

 ```typescript
 // (..)